 – Parents inherit the other half of the remaining balance

 In order for your children to inherit under Maine intestate laws, they must legally be your children.
 Legally adopted children have just as much right to their intestate share as biological children do.
-In addition, if the decedent placed their child up for adoption and that child was adopted by another family – other than your spouse – they are not legally eligible to receive intestate inheritance from the decedent, unless the decree of adoption specifically provides for continuation of inheritance rights.
+In addition, if the decedent placed their child up for adoption and that child was adopted by another family, other than your spouse, they are not legally eligible to receive an intestate inheritance from the decedent unless the decree of adoption specifically provides for continuation of inheritance rights.
 However, foster children and stepchildren who were never legally adopted by the decedent are not eligible to receive a share as the decedent’s child.